 Nearly 1,500 of more than 1,800 eligible graduates will participate in Ferris State University’s spring graduation ceremonies to be held the weekend of May 6 and 7 in Big Rapids.

 Five commencement ceremonies will be held on Ferris’ main campus in the Ewigleben Sports Complex, beginning at 3:30 p.m.
-Friday, May 6 with the College of Allied Health Sciences, followed by a 7 p.m. ceremony for the colleges of Arts and Sciences, Pharmacy, and Professional and Technological Studies.
+Friday, May 6 with the College of Allied Health Sciences, followed by a 7 p.m. ceremony for the colleges of Arts, Sciences and Education, Pharmacy, and Professional and Technological Studies.

 Ceremonies on Saturday, May 7 begin at 9 a.m. for College of Engineering Technology degree candidates, followed by the College of Business at 12:30 p.m., and the College of Education and Human Services and the Michigan College of Optometry at 4 p.m.
 Doors will open an hour before the ceremonies are scheduled to begin.